-Right next to the English Garden, I located the Munich Residenz; former royal palace of the Bavarian monarchs.
-It was easy to find, but was it open?
+Right next to the English Garden is the Munich Residenz; former royal palace of the Bavarian monarchs.
+It was easy to find, but was it open when I swung by?

-Unfortunately because of my rendezvous with FC Bayern München, I missed the opening hours and had to suffice with the outside view.
-The interior is supposed to be grand so if I ever return, I’ll come back here!
+Unfortunately, because of my rendezvous with FC Bayern München, I missed the opening hours and had to suffice with the outside view.
+The interior is supposed to be grand so do make sure to check the opening times below.

-I had heard about a unique church in Munich called Asamkirche (or Asam Church in English).
-What makes this church extra special is the ceiling frescos and super cool Baroque and Rococo style.
+This unique church is called Asamkirche (or Asam Church in English).
+What makes it special are the ceiling frescos of Christ’s life and death and the impressive Baroque and Rococo style.